1969 White Paper: Background

 Activists noted the abuses of First Nations peoples and the deplorable conditions in which many were forced to live.
-In 1963 the federal government commissioned anthropologist Harry B. Hawthorn to examine the social conditions of First Nations people in Canada.
+In 1963 the federal government commissioned anthropologist Harry Hawthorn to examine the social conditions of First Nations people in Canada.
 In 1966, he published his report, A Survey of the Contemporary Indians of Canada: Economic, Political, Educational Needs and Policies.
 He concluded that Canada's Aboriginal peoples were the most marginalized and disadvantaged group among the Canadian public.
 It described them as "citizens minus."
-Hawthorne attributed these conditions to years of bad government policy, especially the Indian residential school system, which failed to provide students with the necessary skills to succeed in the modern economy.
-Hawthorne said that all forced assimilation programs, such as the residential schools, should be abolished, and that Aboriginal peoples should be seen as "citizens plus", and given opportunities and resources for self-determination.
+Hawthorn attributed these conditions to years of bad government policy, especially the Indian residential school system, which failed to provide students with the necessary skills to succeed in the modern economy.
+Hawthorn recommended all forced assimilation programs, such as the residential schools, be abolished, and that Aboriginal peoples be seen as "citizens plus", and given opportunities and resources for self-determination.

 In 1968, the Liberals, under their new leader, Pierre Trudeau, won the election of that year under the slogan of creating the "Just Society."
 In late 1968, as part of the "Just Society," Jean Chrétien, the Minister of Indian Affairs, set out to amend the Indian Act.
 The federal government issued the information booklet Choosing a Path and consulted Aboriginal communities across Canada in pursuit of an amendment to the Indian Act.
-In 1969, a CBC television documentary was aired about the life on reserves in northern Saskatchewan.
-It focused on several unsolved murders of Indians and Metis, and implied that they been killed by whites.
+In 1969, a CBC Television documentary was aired about the life on reserves in northern Saskatchewan.
+It focused on several unsolved murders of Indians and Métis, and implied that they been killed by whites.
 The presenter of the documentary characterized the reserves of northern Saskatchewan, where the people lived at a Third World level of poverty, as the "Mississippi of Canada", referring to a poor state in the Deep South of the United States.
 He drew public attention to the First Nations issue.

 In May 1969, the government held a meeting of regional Aboriginal leaders from across the nation in Ottawa.
 It heard their concerns about Aboriginal and treaty rights, land title, self-determination, education, and health care.
 After the consultations, Chrétien presented the government's White Paper to the House of Commons on June 25, 1969.

 Trudeau's philosophy tended to favour individual rights over group rights.
-For instance, he argued that the best way of protecting French-Canadian rights, as in Quebec, was to strengthen individual rights.
-But group rights were favoured by many of his fellow French-Canadians.
+For instance, he argued that the best way of protecting French-Canadian rights, as in Quebec, was to strengthen individual rights. although group rights were favoured by many of his fellow French-Canadians.
 Given that background, Trudeau had questioned the Indian Act, and proposed abolishing it.
 Trudeau considered the Indian Act as an anomaly that treated one group of Canadians as different from the others.